 Food and Beverages: Participants should plan to bring water, snacks, or sack lunches on field trips.
 There are grocery stores in Point Reyes Station, Inverness and Marshall.
 Important to note once you pass Inverness headed out to the Seashore, there are no amenities.

-Pets: Sorry, no pets allowed on field trips or at festival headquarters.
+Pets: Sorry, no pets allowed on field trips or at festival headquarters, unless an approved companion/assistant dog.
+Assistant dogs must be properly identified, and any accompanying paperwork brought to share in case of law enforcement questions.
 If you have brought a pet, you can board her or him at the Point Reyes Animal Hospital (415) 663-1533, just across the bridge at the south end of Point Reyes, or Murphy Ranch (415) 669-1059 (They will tell you how to get there).
 Do not leave your pet in your car.

 Waste: Please use the proper receptacles to dispose of trash and recyclables.
 Whenever possible, utilize reusable containers for food and drinks to reduce the impact on the environment.